-1. TRC costs reported in this table are different from those reported in Table 1 see footnote 3.
+1TRC costs reported in this table are different from those reported in Table 1.
 The TRC costs in this table are nominal annual values and do not include common, portfolio-level costs.

-2. TRC benefits reported in this table are different from those reported in Table 1.
-Benefits from program years 6 and 7 in this table are discounted back to years 6 & 7, rather than back to year 5, as is done in Table 1.
+2 TRC benefits reported in this table are different from those reported in Table 1.
+Benefits from PY6 and PY7 in this table are discounted back to years PY6 & PY7, rather than back to PY5, as is done in Table 1.